 Just be present in the moment and listen fully to what the other person has to say and let him or her speak until the entire message is said.

 Sometimes that is also all that’s needed.
 For someone to truly listen as we vent for a few minutes and figure things out for ourselves.

 9. Be honest about your current limitations.

 If you’re in a rush or feel very tired or stressed out let the other person know.
-If you have listened for long while and your mind has hit its limit and starts to wander and you need a break and maybe something to eat and to process what said as you do something else say that too.
+If you have listened for long while and your mind has hit its limit and starts to wander and you need a break and maybe something to eat say that too.

-It is better for the both of you to be honest and to continue the conversation later then try to fake undivided attention or to try to keep the listening up when you honestly just can’t.
+It is better for the both of you to be honest and to continue the conversation later on rather than trying to fake undivided attention or to try to keep the listening up when you honestly just can’t.

 10. Share what you have done in a similar situation.